Skip to content

 merge feature/rbac id: "H (merge commit)"

-Git compares C against E to see what you changed, and G against E to see what they changed.
-It then attempts to apply both sets of changes to E simultaneously.
-If the changes do not overlap on the same lines, Git successfully creates a new merge commit (H).
-This commit is unique: it has two parents.
+To resolve this divergence algorithmically, Git looks at the common ancestor (commit E), compares it against your current state (C) to see exactly what you changed, and then compares the ancestor against the incoming state (G) to see exactly what they changed.
+Git then attempts to synthesize and apply both sets of changes to the baseline E simultaneously.
+If the modifications do not overlap on the exact same lines of code, Git successfully creates a new merge commit (represented as H in the diagram) that mathematically binds the two parallel timelines together.

 Pause and predict: What do you think happens if both branch main and branch feature/rbac modified the exact same subjects list in a RoleBinding manifest, but added different users?
 How will Git’s three-way merge handle this specific scenario?